-The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by recreational boats into the State's small boat (non-commercial) harbors which have been at sea for at least 10 consecutive days before entering State waters and have no persons on board who are ill or are exhibiting symptoms of COVID-19 or (2) persons who, prior to departure to the State, upload into the State's Safe Travels program or otherwise provide written hard copy confirmation from a DOH approved COVID-19 testing facility ("Trusted Testing Partner") of a negative test result, using a DOHapproved form, from an observed test administered to the traveler within 72 hours from the final leg of departure.
-Persons under the age of five accompanied by a traveler who meets the negative test exception are not required to obtain a test prior to arrival.
+The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by recreational boats into the State's small boat (non-commercial) harbors which have been at sea for at least 10 consecutive days before entering State waters and have no persons on board who are ill or are exhibiting symptoms of COVID-19; (2) persons who, prior to departure to the State, upload into the State's Safe Travels program or otherwise provide dated confirmation received by the traveler prior to departure from a DOH approved COVID-19 testing facility ("Trusted Testing Partner") of a negative test result, using a DOH-approved form, from an observed test administered to the traveler within 72 hours from the final leg of departure; or (3) upon the establishment of an exception by the Director of HIEMA, persons who, prior to departure to the State, upload into the State's Safe Travels program or otherwise provide validation that they have completed a vaccine regimen approved by DOH.
+This third exception is not available as of the date of this Proclamation, requires action by the Director of HIEMA and details will be posted at https://hawaiicovid19.com/.
+Persons under the age of five accompanied by a traveler who meets existing test exceptions are not required to obtain a test prior to arrival.